June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 year is 110 degrees with the heat index somewhere around 120 degrees, no lie.
 This year it was scheduled earlier in the hopes that we all wouldn't melt.
 It

-them all.
+win them all.
 Let's pray for better results in Bristol.
 We now have 10 days off before we have to be at work in Bristol.
-The Bristol track, which yes is actually in the
+The Bristol track, which yes is actually in

-city of Bristol :-) is the most beautiful track we visit the entire year.
-This week we will be driving through a different part of both Kentucky and Tennessee with all
+the city of Bristol :-) is the most beautiful track we visit the entire year.
+This week we will be driving through a different part of both Kentucky and Tennessee

 campground right on the grounds where we will stay, and are planning on taking a long horseback ride around the grounds.
 It should be a lot of fun.